 I call back again, finally get some one else that actually was doing their job and got a store manager for me, and come to find out the pharmacists had supposedly not even told her there was a call waiting for a supervisor originally.
 Apparently he had just put me on hold and then when he realized I was not going to hang up after a few minutes he just dropped the call instead, really?

 What in the *** is going on with Walgreens?
 Are they really to the point that they are now employing people to work with their customers medication that can not even handle simple questions or even get another person on the phone if asked (such as a supervisor)?
 There has been 1 mistake after another at the Walgreens at Southern and McClintock in Tempe Arizona.
 I personally would not recommend any person use their pharmacy.
 If you have any parents or other family members that have some issues double checking their medications you would likely want to get them to use a different pharmacy as well.
 Unfortunately it seems that this poor service from Walgreens was not a fluke years ago and seems to have spread to more then one store.
 They just are not any good anymore for your local pharmacy needs.

-Review about: Walgreens Customer Care.
+Product or Service Mentioned: Walgreens Customer Care.